tirrenotechnologies/tirreno/README.md

 tirreno is a universal analytic tool for monitoring online platforms, web applications, SaaS, communities, mobile applications, intranets, and e-commerce websites.

-* **For Website Owners**: Protect your user areas from account takeovers, malicious bots, and common web vulnerabilities caused by user behavior.
+* **For website owners**: Protect your user areas from account takeovers, malicious bots, and common web vulnerabilities caused by user behavior.
-* **For Online Communities**: Combat spam, prevent fake registrations, and stop re-registration from the same IP addresses.
+* **For online communities**: Combat spam, prevent fake registrations, and stop re-registration from the same IP addresses.
-* **For Startups, SaaS, and E-commerce**: Get a ready-made boilerplate for client security, including monitoring customer activity for suspicious behavior and preventing fraud using advanced email, IP address, and phone reputation checks.
+* **For startups, SaaS, and e-commerce**: Get a ready-made boilerplate for client security, including monitoring customer activity for suspicious behavior and preventing fraud using advanced email, IP address, and phone reputation checks.
-* **For Platforms**: Conduct thorough merchant risk assessments to identify and mitigate potential threats from high-risk merchants, ensuring the integrity of your platform.
+* **For platforms**: Conduct thorough merchant risk assessments to identify and mitigate potential threats from high-risk merchants, ensuring the integrity of your platform.

 tirreno is a "low-tech" PHP and PostgreSQL software application that can be downloaded and installed on your own web server.
 After a straightforward five-minute installation process, you can immediately access real-time analytics.